linux-ottawa/talk-20191107/README.md

 Perhaps a future talk will go through the actual install so that you can see how it all fits together.
 I will continue to use the XPS for now, as I'm still working on what I want installed on it, so rebuilding is a common task right now.
 I'm a little rusty with Linux on laptops, as I have been using a Macbook for years and my work laptop is Windows based.
 The details of some of the hardware configurations are not something I am up on and doing the install this way means I have a way to rebuild without having to refer to notes all of the time.

 Finally, we are going to assume that we are using UEFI instead of the legacy BIOS on the XPS.
+This would probably be easier with traditional legacy BIOS, but there are issues with UEFI booting a number of Dell models post install due to grub issues and some "design decisions."
+Since I have a Dell, it would be nice to solve that and carry on.

 ### Ansible Install Sequence

-There is great information on the arch webite and this follows that process, but does it with a mostly automated approach.
+There is great information on the Arch wiki and this process follows that process, but does it with a mostly automated approach.
+I'm going to be a little more detailed than the original reference material, as it is not immediately obvious what needs to be done to make this a successful project, particularly if you are new to Ansible, Arch, roles, tags, etc.

 #### Part 1 - Preparation
 .
 Download the current Arch image